mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 practically the main difference between using Proxy Minions and salt-sproxy in this context.

-I could expand longer on this, and I'll probably follow up with a dedicated post if this is not clear and expand as much as possible.
+I could expand longer on this, but I'll probably follow up with a dedicated post if this is not clear and elaborate as much as possible.
 For now, I hope this brief introduction is intriguing - at least. :-)

 Execution over the Salt REST API?
 Sorted!
 -----------------------------------------